 Honors in the CIS is a true mark of distinction and is necessarily rare.
 Final decisions concerning honors will be made by the director, after consultation with faculty advisers and the CIS Faculty Advisory Committee.
 Announcement of honors is made only after all honors candidates have defended their theses, normally at the CIS banquet in late April.

 Honors theses will be included in the Davidson College Library's Digital Repository.
-Information about how to submit your thesis is available on the library website about thesis archives.
+Information about how to submit your thesis is available on the library website.
 Arrangements can be made for copies to be bound at personal expense by an outside vendor.
 If you intend to publish your thesis research, you are advised to speak with your mentors about what information is allowed to be disseminated online so as to avoid prohibitions that may limit future publication in peer-reviewed journals.